deric/puppet-fluentbit/REFERENCE.md

 ##### <a name="-fluentbit--plugins_file"></a>`plugins_file`

-Data type: `Stdlib::Absolutepath`
+Data type: `String`

-A plugins configuration file allows to define paths for external plugins.
+Name of the plugins configuration file, relative to `$config_dir`, and without file extension.

 ##### <a name="-fluentbit--plugins"></a>`plugins`